ChadBasical/fallout-campaign/content/Game Mechanics/Character Creation/_Checklist.md

 21) If you have a weapon, calculate the following:
 	 Attack bonus.
 When you attack with a weapon, your bonus to hit is equal to your skill bonus with the associated weapon.
 Example: If you roll a d20 to hit with a pistol, you add your Guns skill to the d20 roll.

 	○ Big Guns use the Guns skill.
- ○ Bladed Weapons use the Melee Weapons skill.
+	○Bladed Weapons use the Melee Weapons skill.
 	○ Blunt Weapons use the Melee Weapons skill.
 	○ Energy Weapons use the Energy Weapons.
 	○ Explosives use the Explosives skill.
 	○ Mechanical Weapons use the Melee Weapons skill.
 	○ Pistols use the Guns skill.
 	○ Rifles use the Guns skill.
 	○ Shotguns use the Guns skill.
 	○ Submachine Guns use the Guns skill.
 	○ Unarmed uses the Unarmed skill

 22)  Damage bonus.
 When you hit a target with an attack, you deal damage equal to the weapon’s damage calculation + your ability modifier with the associated skill used to attack.
 Example: Spencer’s character ‘Huck’ fires his shotgun at a radroach.
 Spencer rolls a d20 and adds their Gun bonus to the d20 roll.
 She rolls a 10 and adds 3 for a total of 13.
 She beats the AC of the Radroach and rolls damage.
 The damage is 3d6 plus Huck’s agility modifier, because Guns uses the Agility ability modifier.